usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 For example: if a lane normally used as parking lane is being used for travel during a closure, the `parking` lane should be marked as `closed` and an adjacent lane should have a status of `shift-right` or `shift-left` to indicate which travel lane continues into the parking lane.

 ### FlashingBeacon
-The description of the [FlashingBeacon](/spec-content/objects/FlashingBeacon.md) object was updated to clarify that it should only be used as a flashing warning beacon used to supplement a temporary traffic control device.
+The description of the [FlashingBeacon](/spec-content/objects/FlashingBeacon.md) object was updated to clarify that the object should only be used to represent a flashing warning beacon used to supplement a temporary traffic control device.
 A flashing warning beacon is mounted on a sign or channelizing device and used to indicate a warning condition and capture driver attention.

 ## Data Security Best Practices